Building blocks

 When an attribute is of type array, it can have an array of string values.

-For example, if you want to create an attribute for permissions, you can do it like this:
+If you want to keep it simple, you can define it like this:

-When an attribute is of type object, it can have nested properties.
+When an attribute is of type object, it is treated as a flat object.

 Archiving#